rapid-lang/rapid/LRM/README.md

 ##### Function Declaration

 The declaration of a function is a valid statement (see Functions).
+Functions defined in a scope are accessible from anywhere in that scope.
+Functions may call each other mutually independant of definition order.

 ##### Route Declaration

 The declaration of a class is a valid statement (see Routing).
+Like functions, routes declared in a scope are accessible from anywhere in that scope.

 ##### Class Declaration

 The declaration of a class is a valid statement (see Classes).
+Like functions, classes declared in a scope are accessible from anywhere in that scope.

 ##### Namespace or Parameter Declaration

 The declaration of a namespace or parameter is a valid statement (see Path Context).
+Like functions, namespces or parameters declared in a scope are accessible from anywhere in that scope.

 #### Function call